joular/joularjx/README.md

 - Monitor power consumption of each method at runtime
 - Uses a Java agent, no source code instrumentation needed
-- Uses Intel RAPL (powercap interface) for getting accurate power reading on GNU/Linux, and a custom program monitor (based on Intel Power Gadget) for accurate power readings on Windows
+- Uses Intel RAPL (powercap interface) for getting accurate power reading on GNU/Linux, our research-based regression models on Raspberry Pi devices, and a custom program monitor (based on Intel Power Gadget) for accurate power readings on Windows
 - Provides real time power consumption of every method in the monitored program
 - Provides total energy for every method on program exit